michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0121.md

 - n: one of the two main constituents of a sentence; the predicate contains the verb and its complements
 - v: make the (grammatical) predicate in a proposition
 ### Family
-predicate: predicated, predicates, predicating, predication, predicative, predicator+;predication: predications;predicative: predicatively;predicator: predicators
+- predicate: predicated, predicates, predicating, predication, predicative, predicator+
+- predication: predications
+- predicative: predicatively
+- predicator: predicators
 ### Examples
 - Curiously, though, Trump’s priorities seem predicated on the premise that the U.S. economy is still circling the drain.
 - The Chiefs’ run defense is predicated on their defensive front occupying offensive linemen long enough for the linebacker crew to dart in and plays.